Lychees and Ackee Fruits: Toxins and Their Effects

 After eating unripe fruit, the children went to bed without exhibiting any symptoms.
 During the night, however, some of them woke up crying.
 This was followed by seizures, coma, and often death, even when the children were taken to a hospital.
-The children had hypoglycemia (low blood sugar) and encephalopathy or brain dysfunction.
+The children had low blood sugar and encephalopathy, or brain dysfunction.

 The Effect of Inadequate Food on Symptoms

 The researchers discovered that many of the affected children—especially those that died—didn't eat evening meals or ate only small ones.
 The investigators say that most of the children came from poor socioeconomic backgrounds.
 It's possible that hunger was the reason for the willingness of some children to eat unripe lychees.
 The researchers found that many of the children ate so many lychees that they didn't want an evening meal even when it was available, however.
 The combination of eating a large number of lychees without eating an adequate amount of other food produced the most serious symptoms.